Table of contents

 Scalable platform to build a digital retail bank on topMore info

-Galileo is known for its powerful API platform and offers BaaS solutions for payments, debit card issuance and other financial services.
+Galileo is recognized as one of the top banking as a service providers, known for its powerful API platform, debit card issuance and other financial services.
 One of Galileo’s strengths is its flexibility.
 The platform is designed to support a wide range of financial services, allowing companies to tailor their offerings to their specific needs and audiences.

-Treezor, a European banking SaaS company, offers a wide range of financial services, including payment processing, electronic wallets, card issuance, and KYC compliance.
+Treezor, a European banking as a service company, offers a wide range of financial services, including payment processing, electronic wallets, card issuance, and KYC compliance.
 The offering is particularly suitable for financial institutions, mobility services, neobanks, and employee benefit programs.

 Banking SaaS companies are known for their flexible platforms that enable organizations to launch new services with unprecedented speed.
 This agility not only accelerates time-to-market, but also increases competitiveness as companies can respond instantly to market trends and customer demands.